 The Squamish Lil’wat Cultural Centre has a First Nations longhouse, theatre, museum and art gallery, as well as a traditional istken building that visitors can go inside.
 Expect to spend about an hour or so at the Centre.

-Located in an impressive new building at 4584 Blackcomb Way in the Upper Village, the centre is a cooperative project by both the local Squamish and Lil’wat First Nations.
+Located in an impressive modern building at 4584 Blackcomb Way in Whistler’s Upper Village, the centre is a cooperative project by both the local Squamish and Lil’wat First Nations.

-In the summer, from May until September, the Centre hosts a First Nations BBQ on Tuesday and Sunday evenings from 6 to 8 pm.
-The cost is about $65 per adult and $25 for children ages 6 to 12.
+In the summer most years, from May until September, the Centre hosts a First Nations BBQ on Tuesday and Sunday evenings.
+The cost in the past has been about $65 per adult and $25 for children ages 6 to 12.
 The dinner includes things like fresh baked bannock, West Coast salmon, buffalo smokies and other tasty menu items.
 It’s good food and a cultural experience!

 Tips and Advice